How to Fix the Issue of an SSD Not Showing Up in Windows

 2. Check SSD Drive Installation

 Another important consideration is the PC’s hardware configuration.
-The motherboard’s chipset, combined with the system’s PCIe lane distribution, which can be influenced by the CPU, determines which M.2 slots can be used.
-In certain configurations, using an M.2 slot may disable some PCIe lanes, which could lead to hardware recognition issues.
+The motherboard’s chipset and the system’s PCIe lane distribution, influenced by the CPU, determine which M.2 slots can be used.
+In certain configurations, using an M.2 slot may disable some PCIe lanes, resulting in hardware recognition issues.

 3. Disable Fast Startup

-1. Search for Control Panel in the Start Menu and open it.
+1. Open the Start Menu, search for Control Panel, and open it.

 Opening Control Panel